History of the Chinese Communist Party: World War II and the Second United Front (1937–1945)

-During the Second Sino-Japanese war (1937–1945), the CCP and the KMT were temporarily in an alliance so they could fight against their common enemy.
+During the Second Sino-Japanese War (1937–1945), the CCP and the KMT were temporarily in an alliance so they could fight against their common enemy.
 The Yan'an Soviet moved its headquarters from Bao'an (Pao An) to Yan'an (Yenan) in December 1936.
 The Chinese Workers' and Peasants' Red Army became army groups belonging to the national army (8th route army and New 4th Army), and the Soviet Republic of China changed its name to the Shaan-Gan-Ning Border Region.
 However, essentially the army and the region controlled by CCP remained independent from the KMT's government.

 In eight years, the CCP's membership increased from 40,000 to 1,200,000 and the size of its military forces increased – from 30,000 to approximately one million in addition to more than one million members of militia support groups.
+It remained a primarily rural party, with its non-rural presence generally limited to the suburbs of major cities.

 China under Mao (1946–1976)

 After the conclusion of World War II, the civil war resumed between the Kuomintang and the CCP.
 Although the CCP participated in the National Constituent Assembly, due to the attacks by the Nationalist government, the party was officially banned by the Nationalist government in June 1946, with party leaders including Mao Zedong wanted.

 Despite initial gains by the KMT, they were eventually defeated and forced to flee to off-shore islands, most notably Taiwan.
 In the war, the United States supported the Kuomintang and the Soviet Union supported the CCP, but both to limited extent.
 With the KMT's defeat and retreat to Taiwan, Mao Zedong proclaimed the People's Republic of China in Beijing on 1 October 1949 before a crowd at Tiananmen Square.

 At the time of the PRC's establishment, the CCP had 1 million members.
 The CCP headed the Central People's Government.
 From this time through the 1980s, top leaders of the CCP (like Mao Zedong, Lin Biao, Zhou Enlai and Deng Xiaoping) were largely the same military leaders prior to the PRC's founding.
 As a result, informal personal ties between political and military leaders dominated civil-military relations.

 Chinese communists celebrate Joseph Stalin's birthday, 1949.

 Soviet leader Joseph Stalin proposed a one-party state when Liu Shaoqi visited the Soviet Union in 1952.
 In 1954, the PRC constitution was enacted, which changed the previous coalition government and established the CCP's sole ruling system.

 During the 1960s and 1970s, the CCP experienced a significant ideological separation from the Communist Party of the Soviet Union.
 By that time, Mao had begun saying that the "continued revolution under the dictatorship of the proletariat" stipulated that class enemies continued to exist even though the socialist revolution seemed to be complete, leading to the Cultural Revolution in which millions were persecuted and killed.